Dollar, stocks slide as virus, social trading cools sentiment

-NEW YORK/LONDON (Reuters) - The dollar and a gauge of global equity markets fell on Friday as a battle on Wall Street between hedge funds and retail investors and a row over COVID-19 vaccine supply in Europe cooled risk appetite.
+NEW YORK/LONDON (Reuters) - Silver prices jumped and global equity markets sank on Friday amid a growing battle on Wall Street between hedge funds and retail investors, while a dispute over COVID-19 vaccine supply in Europe cooled risk appetite.

-Disappointing vaccine data from Johnson & Johnson also hurt sentiment but the focus remained on the assault of retail traders using online forums to force hedge funds to reverse short positions - their bets that stocks will fall.
+Disappointing vaccine data from Johnson & Johnson also hurt sentiment but the assault of retail traders using online forums to force hedge funds to reverse short positions - bets that stocks will fall - kept the market on edge.

-Shares of GameStop Corp, AMC Entertainment Holdings Inc and BlackBerry Ltd surged after Robinhood and Interactive Brokers said they planned to ease restrictions after imposing buying halts on Thursday.
-The trading frenzy comes after central bank and government stimulus have propelled stock markets to record highs in recent weeks, encouraging the entry of a wave of retail investors who have pushed trading volumes to new heights.
+Shares of GameStop Corp and AMC Entertainment Holdings Inc surged again after Robinhood and Interactive Brokers said they planned to ease restrictions after imposing buying halts on Thursday.

-“There’s fear in terms of the volatility,” said Derek Halpenny, head of research for global markets at MUFG.
-“Specific trades in pockets of the market can spread into the broader market.”
+GameStop soared 50.7%, more than tripling for the week, and AMC gained 51.8%, both in heavy trade.
+AMC was one of the most active stocks on the New York Stock Exchange.

-“Any hedge fund will be carefully looking at all their shorts after this week and regulators will look very carefully at collective retail trading,” Deutsche Bank analysts said.
+Silver rallied and was up 2% at $26.90 an ounce, taking gains to almost 10% since messages began to circulate on Reddit early Thursday urging retail investors to pile into the market and drive up prices.

 MSCI’s broadest index of Asia-Pacific shares outside Japan fell 1.1% to post a weekly loss of 4.4%.
 Japan’s Nikkei fell 1.9%, recording its first weekly loss of the year.